 Congestion can be caused by a variety of factors and is a complex problem that does not always have a straightforward solution.
-Complexity and congestion have the same resolution techniques.
-Check to see if complex modules are placed in the congested regions of the device.
 The report\design\analysis congestion report helps you identify the congested regions and the top modules that are contained within the congestion window.
 Various techniques exist to optimize the modules in the congested region.
+The report\qor\suggestions can automate the resolution of many of the items that cause congestion.

-TIP: Before you try to address congestion with the techniques being discussed below, make sure that you have clean constraints.
-Overlapping Pblocks can cause congestion and should be avoided.
-Excessive hold time failures or negative hold slack require the router to detour which can lead to congestion.
+TIP: Before you try to address congestion with the techniques discussed in the following sections, make sure that you have clean constraints and you followed the clocking guidelines recommended by Xilinx.
+Excessive hold time failures (or negative hold slack) and clock uncertainties require the router to detour, which can lead to congestion.
+Avoid overlapping Pblocks, which can also cause congestion.